 Smart Control, pricing and availability

 All MOMENTUM 4 Wireless models feature advanced performance and customization options using the free Smart Control App (App Store and Google Play) such as high-resolution audio mode, Sound Personalization, 5-band EQ, and location-based Sound Zones.
-The “Copper” MOMENTUM 4 Wireless colorway will begin shipping on August 31st, 2023 on sennheiser-hearing.com and amazon.com.
+The “Black Copper” MOMENTUM 4 Wireless colorway will begin shipping on August 31st, 2023 on sennheiser-hearing.com and amazon.com.
 The “Denim” edition will begin shipping from select retailers and the sennheiser-hearing.com webstore in mid-October.
-The new MOMENTUM 4 Wireless have an MSRP of $399.95 USD.
+The new MOMENTUM 4 Wireless colorways have an MSRP of $399.95 USD.

 About the Sennheiser brand